Darko-Martinovic/McpServer/README.md

 - _"Analyze our supermarket's operational efficiency: inventory turnover, sales trends, stock availability, category performance, and identify three key areas for improvement"_

 - _"Prepare a business intelligence summary for the weekly management meeting covering: performance metrics, inventory status, category analysis, and strategic recommendations"_

+### 🔮 **Phase 3: Predictive Analytics Questions**

+**Demand Forecasting:**
+- _"What products will likely run out of stock in the next two weeks?"_
+- _"Predict tomorrow's demand for dairy products with confidence levels"_
+- _"Show me demand forecasts for all products with their recommended stock levels"_

+**Risk Analysis:**
+- _"Which products have the highest stockout risk and what's the potential revenue impact?"_
+- _"Alert me to critical inventory situations requiring immediate action"_
+- _"Analyze stockout risks for the next month and categorize by priority"_

+**Seasonal Intelligence:**
+- _"What seasonal patterns exist in our sales data and how should I prepare?"_
+- _"Show me seasonal trends for beverage categories and predict next quarter's performance"_
+- _"Compare current sales to seasonal expectations - are we on track?"_

+**Smart Reordering:**
+- _"Generate intelligent reorder recommendations based on predictive analytics"_
+- _"What products need urgent reordering and in what quantities?"_
+- _"Create a prioritized reorder plan for the next two weeks"_

+**Proactive Management:**
+- _"Show me all critical alerts that need my immediate attention"_
+- _"Combine demand forecasts with current inventory to identify optimization opportunities"_
+- _"What's my risk-adjusted inventory strategy for next month?"_

+**Strategic Planning:**
+- _"Based on seasonal trends and demand forecasts, how should I adjust inventory levels?"_
+- _"Predict which categories will outperform or underperform next quarter"_
+- _"Create a data-driven inventory optimization plan with ROI projections"_

 ### 🎯 **Key Advantages**